-Fig. 3.
-Wind stress components at site 03 in winter, spring, summer and autumn for the period 1947-91.

-From the late-1960s onwards, the climatic conditions of West Greenland were dominated by negative air temperature anomalies (Fig. 2).
-Stability of the surface layers increased during the 1970s with the trend still persisting (Fig. 4).
-The general coincidence of the pre-1970s recruitment curves with water mass stability (see also Mertz and Myers, 1994 for the West Greenland cod stock) suggests a splitting of the time series.
-Before 1970, West Greenland cod stocks were self sustaining and with high spawning stock biomass based on several good recruitment events (1953, 1957, 1960, 1961 to indicate the strong year-classes).
-These recruitment events happened during warm climatic conditions at
+From the late sixties onwards, the climatic conditions of West Greenland were dominated by negative air temperature anomalies (Fig. 2).
+Stability of the surface layers increased during the seventies with the trend still persisting (Fig. 4).
+The general coincidence of the pre-seventies recruitment curves with water mass stability (c.f. also MERTZ and MYERS, 1994 for the West Greenland cod stock) suggests a splitting of the time series.
+Before 1970, West Greenland cod stocks were self sustaining and with high spawning stock biomass based on several good recruitment events (1953, 1957, 1960, 1961 to indicate the strong year classes).
+These recruitment events happened during warm climatic conditions at lower than average water mass stability.

-Fig. 4.
-Stability of surface water layer at 0-50 m, Fylla Bank station 4 in autumn.

-Fig. 5.
-Stability of sub-surface water layer at 50-200 m, Fylla Bank station 4 in autumn.

-Fig. 6.
-Recruitment of cod (1953-79) and stability of the near-surface layer 10-20 m at station 4 of the Fylla Bank section during July.

-lower than average water mass stability.
 During this period, the model assumption as anticipated by (MEYER, 1968) holds quite well.

-However, when climate started to be colder than normal, and the West Greenland cod stocks had undergone heavy exploitation, the recruitment/stability relation was not valid any longer.
-There has been a period of low recruitment from 1969 to 1972 (Fig. 6) which Mertz and Myers (1994) attribute to the passing of the Great Salinity Anomaly (GSA).
-Our analysis reveals, however, that there is only one high stability event (1969 in Fig. 4) in the surface layer 0-50 m which they referred to.
-In the deeper layer, 50-200 m (Fig. 5), the years 1968 and 1969 emerge as high stability events.
-Since our data are the autumn data previous to the considered year-classes, recruitment of 1969 and 1970 cod thus could have been influenced by the GSA.
-Figure 8 displays year-class strength and water mass stability of the previous autumn at Fylla Bank Station 4.
+However, when climate started to be colder than normal, and the West Greenland cod stocks had undergone heavily exploitation, the recruitment from 1969 to 1972 (Fig. 7) which MERTZ and MYERS (1994) attribute to the passing of the Great Salinity Anomaly (GSA).
+Our analysis reveals, however, that there is only one high stability event (1969 in Fig. 4) in the surface layer 0-50m which they referred to.
+In the deeper layer, 50-200m (Fig. 5), the years 1968 and 1969 emerge as high stability events.
+Since our data are the autumn data previous to the considered year classes, recruitment of 1969 and 1970 cod thus could have been influenced by the GSA.
+Fig. 9 displays year class strength and water mass stability of the previous autum at Fylla Bank station 4.
 Visual inspection reveals high consistency of both curves.
 Correlation analysis yields significant results (r = 0.69, p = 0.0018).

-Fig. 7.
-Recruitment of cod (1964-89) and stability of the deep layer 100-150 m at station 4 of the Fylla Bank section during autumn of the year before hatching.

-West Greenland cod recruitment was very variable during the past two decades.
+West Greenland cod recruitment was at a very low level during the past two decades.
 Considerable recruitment injections from Iceland/East Greenland were observed during 1973 and 1984.
-These recruitment peaks parallel high stability events (Fig. 8).
-The recruitment time series of the Icelandic cod stock (redrawn from Jakobsson, 1992) indicates the "injected" year-classes 1973 and 1984, which emerge from a remarkable steady level around 150 to 200 millions recruits at age 3.
+These recruitment peaks parallel high stability events (Fig. 9).
 As discussed above, salinity has the dominating influence on the stability of water masses.
 Thus, high stability should coincide with the advection of low saline water.
-The thermohaline properties of the 150-200 m layer at Station 4 of Fylla Bank are influenced by the Irminger component of the West Greenland Current system.
+The thermohaline properties of the 150-200m layer at station 4 of Fylla Bank are influenced by the Irminger component of the West Greenland Current system.
 The significant positive correlation of recruitment and stability of this layer - with no significant correlations observed in the upper layers - suggests a coupling of recruitment and changes in the inflow of Irminger (Atlantic) water to the West Greenland area.
 It would appear that during the past twenty years a new correlation mechanism, an advective coupling instead of a low stability coupling explains the variability of recruitment from the environmental point of view.

-Fig. 8.
-Recruitment of cod at West Greenland and Iceland, 1973-89, and stability of the deep layer 150-200 m at station 4 of the Fylla Bank section during autumn of the year before hatching.